dsccommunity/ExchangeDsc/README.md

 * xExchDatabaseAvailabilityGroupMember: Added check to ensure Failover-Clustering role is installed before adding server to DAG.
 * xExchInstall: Remove parameter '-AllowImmediateReboot $AllowImmediateReboot' when calling CheckWSManConfig.
 * xExchOutlookAnywhere: Add test for ExternalClientAuthenticationMethod.
+* Test: Update OAB and UMService tests to create test OAB and UMDialPlans, respectively.

 ### 1.14.0.0